AIHubCentral/docs/assets/RVC/Resources/Dataset & Isolation.md

 - Each audio is different, so you'll have to test the ideal value.

 #### I can't remove some of the backing vocals.
 - Run the audio through BVE.
-Modify the <u>[Aggression Setting](https://docs.aihub.gg/rvc/resources/vocal-isolation/#uvr-extracted-too-little-too-much)</u> if necessary.
+Modify the [Aggression Setting](https://docs.aihub.gg/rvc/resources/vocal-isolation/#uvr-extracted-too-little-too-much) if necessary.

 +++ Local Eddy UVR5 UI